Alert icon

 • the completed Individual Legal Counsel Payment Request Form

-• the required funding from Canada.
+• the required funding from the Government of Canada.

 Final Compensation Determination means the Claims Administrator has reviewed the Claim and confirmed the payment amount.